bignos/FAT_SFV/resources/nvim/command2learn.md

 --------------------------------------------------------------------------------

 ### Vim command line
 ~~~
 >$ nvim --headless -c "TOhtml|update|quit|quit" framedata.py
                 To convert framedata.py to framedata.py.html
 ~~~

 --------------------------------------------------------------------------------

 ### Vim tricks
 ~~~
 :e **/*.py<TAB> Cycle to all .py file of your project

 d/{search}      Delete until found {search}

 :t.
 Duplicate line(like yyp)

 :1,3t4          Duplicate line 1 to 3 and paste after line 4

 4d 4            Start line 4 and delete 4 lines

 c2l             Delete 2 character and place on Insert mode

+:1,10 w {other_file)
-:1,10 w {other_file}    Write line 1 to 10 to {other_file}
+                Write line 1 to 10 to {other_file}

-:1,10 w >> {other_file} Append line 1 to 10 to the end of {other_file}
+:1,10 w >> {other_file}
+                Append line 1 to 10 to the end of {other_file}

 2f!
 Move the cursor to the second '!' found of the current line

 :%normal A!
 Place '!' in the end of all line

 :later 2f       File states, go back 2 buffer writes

+:set scrollbind
-:set scrollbind     Synchronize scroll with other windows
+                Synchronize scroll with other windows
+:set noscrollbind
-:set noscrollbind   Stop scroll synchronization
+                Stop scroll synchronization
 ~~~

 #### {Files renaming example with an empty buffer}